This blog post is all about the new Bali.

 It’s one of those places where you can still find stretches of beach all to yourself, and the vibe is all about slowing down, catching waves, and simply enjoying life.

-If you want to see Ahangama for yourself, you can find it in my vlog where I beach-hop around the South Coast of Sri Lanka:
+If you want to see Ahangama for yourself, you can find it in my vlog where I beach-hop around the South Coast of Sri Lanka aka the new Bali:

 The Laid-Back Sri Lanka Vibe